Simone likes making DIY accessories and saving money. She likes to share her projects with fellow crafters.

-Over the past two months, I have become helplessly obsessed with Dr. Who.
-Naturally I want to start putting together some Dr. Who costumes.
-So naturally I've done some research.
+Over the past two months, I have become helplessly obsessed with Doctor Who.
+Naturally, I want to start putting together some Doctor Who costumes.
+So naturally, I've done some research.

 The particularly satisfying thing about cosplaying or dressing up as a Doctor Who character is that (unless you decide to dress like a Dalek or Cyberman or some other insane alien) the costumes are pleasantly straightforward.
 Most of the main characters dress pretty normally, meaning that if you want to go with a minimalist costume, you totally can.

 In fact, you can get away with just a couple of cool accessories, so long as you have a lot of great Doctor Who quotes to bandy about.
 I've put together a listing of all these things, plus a couple of costume assemblages below.
 Geronimo!

 If you, much like myself, are a Doctor Who fan, you probably know that you are not alone.
 Because of its long history and multiple seasons (and mind-blowing awesomeness), the show has accumulated an incredibly impressive following, and many of the more involved fans (when not composing time lord rock or re-watching the Van Gogh episode) have created incredible costumes.

 Perusing others' creations online is a great way to get ideas for your own Doctor Who costume.
 You'll notice some commonly used accessories that are used to distinguish one character from another, as well as some smart recycled materials that can be used to create more elaborate costumes.